appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-pagination-in-table.md

 This page shows you how to set up server-side pagination on a Table widge, which allows you to manage and display large datasets within your application.

 It involves fetching and displaying only a portion of data from the server at a time, enhancing performance.
-By loading smaller chunks of data as needed, server-side pagination reduces loading times, minimizes resource consumption, and provides a smoother user experience.